hiawvp/tent-go/README.md

 ## About

-Writing the backend in Go but I'm not really committed to this right now, just playing around with testing and trying out Vim plugins.
+Writing the backend in Go but I'm not really committed to this right now, just playing around with unit tests and trying out Vim plugins.

 ## For future me